-Often people look to an iron remover to do the job on very difficult to clean wheels with caked on brake dust but a good quality cleaner that contains iron remover can also get the job done very well.
+Often people look to an iron remover to do the job on very difficult to clean wheels with caked-on brake dust but a good quality cleaner that contains iron remover can also get the job done very well.
 Plus, a good wheel rim cleaner is a better all-around solution.

 Wheels come in a wide variety of styles and often they have nooks and crannies that are very difficult to get into.
 Having a couple of good wheel brushes will make quick work of even the most challenging set of wheels.

 If your wheels are fairly simple and you’re only concerned with detailing your own car you may be able to get away without a wheel brush.
 Most people however are going to want to have one wide wheel brush and one thin wheel brush.
-These will allow you to handle most challenging situations easily.
+These will allow you to handle the most challenging situations easily.

-Like your bodywork, your wheels usually at least have a protective top coat that you want to protect from scratches as much as possible.
+Like your bodywork, your wheels usually at least have a protective topcoat that you want to protect from scratches as much as possible.
 Make sure you purchase gentle brushes that won’t damage the finish of your wheels.

-If you’re unfamiliar with tire blooming the tldr is that a chemical called antiozonant is included in tires to help protect the rubber.
+If you’re unfamiliar with tire blooming the TLDR is that a chemical called antiozonant is included in tires to help protect the rubber.
 Over time it works its way out of the rubber and turns brown.
 Although it does help protect the tires it doesn’t look great.

 It isn’t uncommon for people to use a wheel cleaner to clean their tires but there are better options available.
-To help lift dirt and remove brown tire blooming we recommend a couple different all purpose cleaners.
+To help lift dirt and remove brown tire blooming we recommend a couple of different all-purpose cleaners.
 Meguiar’s All Purpose Cleaner is excellent as well as Optimum’s Power Clean.
 Either one of these will do an excellent job and should be a little more gentle than a wheel cleaner while still being extremely effective.